matsengrp/phip-flow/README.md

 ```

-Next, on rhino, request an interactive node where you will run the pipeline.
+Next, on a `rhino` computing node, request an interactive node where you will run the pipeline.

 ```
 (base) ➜  pipeline-run-07-17-20 (master) kinit